googlemaps/extended-component-library/src/route_building_blocks/route_polyline/README.md

 Renders a polyline indicating the path of a route.

+> This component is designed to work with a Route Data Provider; please see [Route Building Blocks](../README.md) for more information.

 ## Importing

 When loading the library with a &lt;script&gt; tag (referencing the CDN bundle), please refer to the instructions in the root-level Readme.
 You do not need to take additional steps to use this component.